ayyjohn/ayyjohn.github.io/_posts/2021-03-31-best-hello-world.md

 print "Hello, World!"
 {% endhighlight %}

 Part of it is that `print` wasn't a normal function in Python2 and so it's missing parentheses, which often confuse people who don't have a math background.
-Part of it is juts the sheer simplicity of it.
+Part of it is just the sheer simplicity of it.

 No `\n`, no `;`.
 The choice of `print` as the function name doesn't require understanding what "the console" is, or what objects are, like JavaScript's does, and is more clear than Ruby's `puts` (though, points to Ruby for cuteness)